FlutterOpen/flutter-widgets/README.md

 --- | --- | --- | ---
 [Flutter Open ](https://www.facebook.com/flutteropen) | [NieBin](https://twitter.com/niebin_gg) |  963828159 |[NieBin](https://github.com/nb312)
 # What is the ebook
 The ebook is a book that contains articles and code about flutter widgets.I will write articles about these widgets list below.
-If the the widgets has the link means I have done them, otherwise are not.
+If the widgets has the link means I have done them, otherwise are not.
 ### Base widgets
 1 | 2 | 3 | 4 | 5 | 6
 --- | --- | --- | --- | --- | ---